-0 • REFRIND Activates the generation of the refractive index (same directions than reflectance spectrum). • DIELFUN Activates the generation of the dielectric function (same directions than reflectance spectrum).
-The ere are several key words which allow to modify the default values. rec c variable meaning A LENSTEP X Step size used for the spectra $[1 \text{ cm}^{-1}]$.
-A NUMSTEP step size used for the spectra [1 cm].
-N Number of points used for the spectra [no default].
-To be used as an alternative to LENSTEP. • 1 A RANGE • > X1,X2 Frequency range used for the spectra Default: $[0., \nu{max} + 400.]$, where ν{max} is the frequency of the highest calculated mode. • GAUSS Gaussian line shape is adopted for the raw absorbance spectrum, instead of the Lorentzian one [which is the default].
+There are several keywords which allow to modify the default values.

+rec variable meaning • A LENSTEP • X Step size used for the spectra $[1 \text{ cm}^{-1}]$. • A NUMSTEP • N Number of points used for the spectra [no default].
+To be used as an alternative to LENSTEP. • A RANGE • X1,X2 Frequency range used for the spectra Default: $[0., \nu{max} + 400.]$, where ν{max} is the frequency of the highest calculated mode. • GAUSS Gaussian line shape is adopted for the raw absorbance spectrum, instead of the Lorentzian one [which is the default].
 A DAMPFAC GAMMA Damping factor (related to peak width) used for the spectra [8.0].
 A ANGLE ALPH Angle of incidence used for the reflectance spectrum (degrees) [10.0].

-7.7 Calculation of the Raman spectra
+8.7 Calculation of the Raman spectra

 Keyword RAMSPEC, inserted in the FREQCALC input block, activates the calculation of the Raman spectra.
-Prior calculation of Raman intensities is required (keyword INTENS with INTRAMAN option, page 177).
+Prior calculation of Raman intensities is required (keyword INTENS with INTRAMAN option, page 215).